spxbhuhb/zakadabar-stack/doc/cookbook/README.md

 "A recipe is a set of instructions that describes how to prepare or make something..." - Wikipedia

+**The cookbook is out-of-sync at the moment as we add changes very frequently.
+We'll do our best to bring it up to the current code level.**

 ## Common

 * Users